 How To Camp On BLM Land

-Morgan ShannonSeptember 5, 2019
+Morgan ShannonSeptember 5, 2024

 How To Camp On BLM Land

-Like the National Park Service, the mission of the Bureau of Land Management is to “sustain the health, diversity, and productivity of the public lands for the use and enjoyment of present and future generations.”
+Like the National Park Service, the mission of the Bureau of Land Management (BLM) is to “sustain the health, diversity, and productivity of the public lands for the use and enjoyment of present and future generations.”

 However, the 245 million (yes, million) acres managed by the BLM include wilderness areas, historic trails, landmarks, and primitive public land, is generally a lot more secluded and offers a welcomed escape from the hustle and bustle of high-traffic recreation areas.